sysbiolux/IDARE-QuickStart/README.md

 # IDARE Example

 This Repository contains basic **artificial** sample datasets to use with the IDARE cytoscape application.
-The data can be used with the *E.coli* core network sbml file obtainable from the [UCSD website](http://systemsbiology.ucsd.edu/Downloads/EcoliCore), or by right-clicking on this [Link](http://systemsbiology.ucsd.edu/sites/default/files/Attachments/Images/downloads/Ecoli_core/ecoli_core_model.xml) and selecting "save as".
+The data can be used with the *E.coli* core network sbml file obtainable from the [Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data), or by right-clicking on this [Link](https://github.com/sysbiolux/IDARE-QuickStart/blob/master/Data/ecoli_core_model.xml) and selecting "save as".
-Also obtain the files in this repository for a some sample data.
+Also obtain the excel files in this repository for a some **artificial** sample data.

 The following files can be downloaded via the repository zip file, or from the [Data Folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data):
-Proteomics.xls - Presence of the cataysing protein for the specific reaction
+Protein Presence.xls - Presence of the cataysing protein for the specific reaction
 External Metabolites.xls - Data for 3 external metabolites (and the biomass amount) over a period of time
 Internal Metabolites.xls - Data for all internal metabolites at different textual stages.
 ReactionActivity.xls - experimental and predicted activity of each reaction in the network